 Bob was born August 11, 1918 in Basehor, Kansas, where he was a life long resident, the son of Fred and Winnifred (Stephenson) Hein.
 Bob served in the U.S Army in World War II.
 He was united in marriage to Marylou Mayfield on October 15, 1947 in Basehor, Kansas.
 Bob was a member of the United Methodist Church in Basehor, Kansas.
 He was retired as a sales manager.

 Bob is predeceased by his parents, Fred and Winnie Hein, and his sister, Pauline (Hein) Nance, all of Basehor, Kansas.

 Survivors include his wife, Marylou Hein of the home; three daughters, Carolee Hein of Green Valley, Arizona; Sandra Duffin of Lansing, Kansas; and Linda Miller of McLouth, Kansas; seven grandchildren and seven great grandchildren; one niece, Joyce (Harry) Woodcock of Leavenworth, Kansas; and one nephew, Charles F. Nance of Chandler, Arizona.

 Bob was a very special, caring person who had a smile for everyone he met and loved his family.
 He enjoyed golfing with his daughter, Carolee and visiting her in Arizona in the winter; watching the KC Chiefs, Royals, and KU Jayhawks play; and loved planting his beautiful flowers in the yard every spring.
-As Bob loved the outdoors, his neice and nephew have purchased two trees to be planted in his honor at a National Forest closest to his home for the Plant a Tree Program, Saving the Environment.
+As Bob loved the outdoors, his niece (Joyce) purchased two trees to be planted in his honor at a National Forest closest to his home for the Plant a Tree Program, Saving the Environment.

 Bob will be sadly missed by his family and friends but will remain in their memory forever.